How SPM English Grading Works

 C+ to C (50-59%): The Functional Range

-Students here have basic English competency but struggle with essay writing and literature.
+Students here have basic English competency but struggle with extended writing and the productive papers.
 A C grade is sufficient for SPM certification, but it limits your university options significantly.
 Many IPTA programmes require at least a B in English as a prerequisite.
 Students scoring C should prioritise improving to at least B+ to keep their options open.

 D to E (30-49%): The Risk Zone